About Julie Hill and Southern Wild

 I love growing things...particularly flowers that bring both beauty and wildlife to my garden.
 I am a proponent of native plants.

 Southern Wild is my landscape design and garden maintenance business as well as home to an urban, cut-flower market garden.
-Design allows me to arrange the beauty that nature gives us.
+The design allows me to arrange the beauty that nature gives us.
 It allows me the opportunity to work with people to foster an appreciation and respect for that beauty.
 Having some fun with the children at Wild-Connections Butterfly Farm & Nature Center

 I am deeply grateful for the life I am experiencing and am excited to build new relationships through a common goal to create and maintain beauty on this earth.